 Involving students in community service projects throughout the year is necessary to help them carve out a place for themselves in the city as well as experience the satisfaction that comes with helping others.

 Each year the Anchorage School District partners with United Way for the United Way "Day of Caring" food drive.
-The Food Bank of Alaska is the recipient of the cans of food collected.
+The Food Bank of Alaska is the recipient of the food collected.
 The food drive has become a tradition at SAVE High School.
-Despite our size, SAVE is among the top schools in collecting donations each year.
-In fact, in 2014, SAVE collected more than any other school with 2,897 pounds.
+Despite our small size, SAVE is among the top three schools in collecting donations each year.
 The generosity and participation by students and staff is truly amazing.

 Clean Up Day